dfe-analytical-services/ees-data-screener/future_development.md

 <br>

 #### Working task list
-On reorganising branch
+On reorganising-tests branch
 + Split up the tests into more sections for the accordions
 + Neaten up the error messages, add in the images for pass/fail/ignore
   + Also add the count for the tests run and tests passed, and the % - these should go in a summary at the top

-+ One combined function for the geography tests on combining-geography-testing branch
++ One combined function for the geography tests - being worked on combining-geography-testing branch - issue #14
++ Add something to fix issue #15

-+ Fix the issue with £ symbol
++ Fix the issue with £ symbol - issue #12
-+ Program something that automates the check for conceptually different time_identifiers
++ Program something that automates the check for conceptually different time_identifiers - issue #13

 <br>